Akbar the Great Essay

 Jalal-Ud-din Muhammad Akbar was the third Mughal ruler of the sub-continent.
-The advent of the Mughal rule in sub-continent had started when Zahir-UD-din Muhammad Babar won the decisive battle of Panipat on 21st April 1526, and he expanded his kingdom to sub-continent.
-However, the Mughal rule was firmly entrenched in sub-continent by Babar’s grandson, Akbar.
-However, as fate would have it, Babar died only four years after establishing his vast empire in sub-continent.
+The advent of the Mughal rule in the sub-continent started when Zahir-UD-din Muhammad Babar won the decisive battle of Panipat on 21st April 1526, and he expanded his kingdom to the sub-continent.
+However, the Mughal rule was firmly entrenched in the sub-continent by Babar’s grandson, Akbar.
+However, as fate would have it, Babar died only four years after establishing his vast empire in the sub-continent.
 According to some legendary versions, when Babar returned to Agra in 1930, he saw that his son Humayun was critically sick.
 He was advised by one of the court theologians that if Babar prayed to God to take his life, then God would spare Humayun’s life (Ballhatchet).

-Akbar’s permission to his Rajput wife to practice her religion manifests secular outlook of his empire.
+Akbar’s permission to his Rajput wife to practice her religion manifests the secular outlook of his empire.
 Akbar was aware of the fact that most of his subjects were non-Muslims, so he organized a pluralistic system wherein he appointed Hindus along with Turks, Afghans, and Persians to prominent positions in his empire (Bose and Jalal 32).
-Raja Mansingh was one of Akbar’s top military officer, and Raja Todar Mal was his revenue minister.
+Raja Mansingh was one of Akbar’s top military officers, and Raja Todar Mal was his revenue minister.

 Works Cited